codex-storage/codex-research/design/proof-erasure-coding.md

 -------------------------------

-This means that when we check for missing data, we should perform our checks on entire blocks to protect against adversarial erasure.
-In the case of our Merkle storage proofs, this means that we need to hash the entire block, and then check that hash with a Merkle proof.
+This means that when we check for missing data, we should perform our checks on entire shards to protect against adversarial erasure.
+In the case of our Merkle storage proofs, this means that we need to hash the entire shard, and then check that hash with a Merkle proof.
+Effectively the block size for merkle proofs should equal the shard size of the erasure coding interleaving.
 This is rather unfortunate, because hashing large amounts of data is rather expensive to perform in a SNARK, which is what we use to compress proofs in size.

 A large amount of input data in a SNARK leads to a larger circuit, and to more iterations of the hashing algorithm, which also leads to a larger circuit.
 A larger circuit means longer computation and higher memory consumption.

-Ideally, we'd like to have small blocks to keep Merkle proofs inside SNARKs relatively performant, but we are limited by the maximum amount of blocks that a particular Reed-Solomon algorithm supports.
-For instance, the [leopard][1] library can create at most 65536 blocks, because it uses a Galois field of 2^16.
+Ideally, we'd like to have small blocks to keep Merkle proofs inside SNARKs relatively performant, but we are limited by the maximum amount of shards that a particular Reed-Solomon algorithm supports.
+For instance, the [leopard][1] library can create at most 65536 shards, because it uses a Galois field of 2^16.
-Should we use this to encode a 1TB file, we'd end up with blocks of 16MB, far too large to be practical in a SNARK.
+Should we use this to encode a 1TB file, we'd end up with shards of 16MB, far too large to be practical in a SNARK.

 Design space